Under the boy and girl on the left it says..... Boy

 I guess," spoke up "Dusty" - 17-year-old Ronald Bowers -

 as he slipped an arm round Betty's waist.
+But "going steady"

 is not being engaged. if you want to meet ENGAGED girls